 - Women are more commonly affected, especially after menopause because of hormonal changes.
 Men are also affected, but less frequently

-- Environmental pollution, dust, wind and dry climates contribute to dryness in eyes
+- Environmental pollution, dust, wind, and dry climates contribute to dryness in the eyes

 - Meibomitis or Blepharitis leads to poor quantity and quality of natural tears

 - Staring continuously at the computer monitor results in reduction of the normal blinking rate causing the tear film on the surface of the eyes to evaporate

 - Air Conditioning in the room further aggravate the dryness due to dehumidification

 - Dry Eyes are commonly seen in patients of arthritis and people with dry mouth

 - Prolonged use of Contact lenses also leads to dry eyes